TakeprofitTechnology/ReleaseNotes/TL Deposit bonus.md

 # TL Deposit bonus

+## Version 2026.6.10.511 (10 June, 2026)
+### Changes
+* Removed 5 minutes checking interval (additional check to correct balance which was not necessary and was a reason of a bug).

 ## Version 2026.5.13.441 (15 May, 2026)
 ### Changes
 * Fixed the bug when the plugin removed syntetic positions from cache, which led to withdrawing credits when it was not needed.